LER0ever/HPGO/README.md

 import HPGO
 # Construct the Conductor object
 c = HPGO.conductor_from_torch_graph_and_seps("./profiles/xlnet/graph.txt", 64, 512, [8, 16])
-c.py_orchestrate()
+res = c.py_orchestrate()
+print(res)
 ```

 ## License

 This project is open sourced under the terms of BSD-3-Clause, details of which can be found in the [`LICENSE`](LICENSE) file

-The project contains source code from [PipeDream](https://github.com/msr-fiddle/pipedream), a Microsoft Research project, which is licensed under the MIT License.
-This includes a Rust file `src/input/torch_graph_py.rs`, several profiling data under the `profiles` directory, and the `contrib` directory.
+The project contains source code from [PipeDream](https://github.com/msr-fiddle/pipedream), a Microsoft Research project licensed under the MIT License.
+Code taken from Pipedream includes a Rust file `src/input/torch_graph_py.rs`, several profiling data files under the `profiles` directory, and the `contrib` directory.

 This project also contains profiling data provided by the [AlibabaPAI/DAPPLE](https://github.com/AlibabaPAI/DAPPLE) project.
+The development of the DAPPLE planner continues here.